louiskareem/MediaBazaar/README.md

 # MediaBazaar
-School project that I spearheaded in cooperation with a classmate.
+School project that I build with a classmate.
 Project was made with the following languages: C#, PHP, Javascript and of course SQL

 ## What I Learned
 * How to integrate the SOLID principles